 If your kitchen is short on outlets or you'd rather not manage a cable near the stove, you might prefer a cordless immersion blender.
 The best one we've tested is the KitchenAid Go Cordless Hand Blender.
 This decently well-built blender comes with a beaker you can use for blending with a matching storage lid.
 While it takes longer to process fibrous ingredients than our top pick, it produces similar results, so recipes like kale smoothies or broccoli soup will only have a few small unprocessed pieces left over.
 There's also a plastic pan guard included to protect non-stick cookware.

 The manufacturer advertises 30 minutes of battery life, although thicker mixtures and harder ingredients deplete the battery faster.
 That said, it stands out from other battery-powered hand blenders because the battery is removable.
-You can use the same battery with five other KitchenAid Go appliances, including a personal blender, so you can save money by purchasing the other appliances without the battery included.
+You can use the same battery with five other KitchenAid Go appliances, including a personal blender, and you can save money by purchasing the other appliances without the battery included.
 This blender isn't very loud when it's running, but keep in mind that it's not as well-built as the Ninja Foodi Power Mixer System despite its higher price.
 It's even less suitable for tough blends like nut butter or hummus.

 We've made minor updates to the text for clarity and checked that all the products are in stock.